 To start the workshop, we will examine what workplace violence is, the cycle of violence, and some warning signs.

 Understanding the Behaviour Wheel

-During this session, we will look at Albert Bandura’s behavior wheel.
+During this session, we will look at Albert Bandura’s behaviour wheel.
 We will also explore how it applies to violence and anger.

 The Anger Management Process

 Dr. Lynn McClure, an anger management specialist, has identified a seven-step process to manage anger (yours or someone else’s).
 We will examine this process in detail through a lecture and through role play presentations.